 Overview

-Pricing refers to the activity of a firm deciding what prices to charge for its products/services in order to maximize its objectives.
+Pricing refers to the activity of a firm when deciding what prices to charge for its products/services in order to maximize its objectives.
 Objectives in this case does not necessarily mean profits.
 Firms may have other objectives such as market share or community benefit.

 The theory of pricing is based fundamentally on the economic models of supply and demand.